-5. This Proposed Third Amended Complaint is filed by three Tier 3 members to cure that "legal technicality" so that the important derivative claims on behalf of KRS - which are potentially worth billions of dollars - can be asserted and prosecuted on the merits, along with the overlapping claims for the Commonwealth taxpayers now to be prosecuted by the Attorney General.
+6. On December 31, 2020, the Tier 3 members (the three named plaintiffs in this Complaint) sought leave in the Circuit Court to file a Proposed Third Amended Complaint to cure that "legal technicality" so that the important derivative claims on behalf of KRS - which are potentially worth billions of dollars - can be asserted and prosecuted on the merits, along with the overlapping claims for the Commonwealth taxpayers now to be prosecuted by the Attorney General.
 Counsel for the named plaintiffs in this action are the "highly competent counsel who were aggressively litigating" the taxpayer claims when the prior Attorney General declined to become involved - a vigorous prosecution that excused the Attorney General's inaction then.
-It was plaintiffs' counsel's work product, based on thousands of hours of investigation (using private investigators) of events spanning decades, with extensive analysis and drafting of the FAC - which this Court has upheld on the merits, and which the Supreme Court found to have pleaded "significant misconduct" that, as this Court stated, must be prosecuted on the merits to advance "public interest."
+It was plaintiffs' counsel's work product, based on thousands of hours of investigation (using private investigators) of events spanning decades, with extensive analysis and drafting of the FAC - which the Circuit Court has upheld on the merits, and which the Supreme Court found to have pleaded "significant misconduct" that, as the Circuit Court stated, must be prosecuted on the merits to advance "public interest."